BiologicalRecordsCentre/STRIDER/README.md

-*Edit `README.Rmd` not `README.md`*

 # STRIDER (STate, effoRt, Identification/DEtection, Reporting)

-## Overview
+## What is STRIDER?

-STRIDER is an R package for simulating virtual species and the subsequent sampling and reporting.
-It’s primary use is for simulating citizen science data to validate method development.
-The simulation is split into 4 processes:
+STRIDER is an R package for facilitating the simulation of virtual species and the subsequent sampling and reporting.
+Its development is motivated by the need to simulate citizen science data, alongside other biodiversity data sampling, to validate method development.
+The language is intentionally generic so uses terms such as ‘target’ to mean species, organisms or similar.
+The simulation is split into a series processes:

-- State: what is the true state of the simulated reality?
+- State: what is the state of the simulated reality?
   - Environment (e.g abiotic and biotic)
-  - Target (e.g. species) what may be dependant on the environment
+  - Target (e.g. species) suitability as a function of the environment
+  - Target realised state as a function of the target suitability
-- Effort: how is sampling effort allocated? (where/what/when are they sampling? who is doing the sampling?)
+- Effort: how is sampling effort allocated? (where/what/when are they sampling?
+Who/what is doing the sampling?)
-- Identification/Detection: what happens when the sampler meets the species (is the species detected? is the species correctly identified?)
+- Identification/Detection: what happens when a sampler encounters the target (is the species detected? is the species correctly identified?)
 - Reporting: how is the interaction reported? (is the species recorded?
   Are absences recorded?
 At what spatial resolution is it reported at?)

 ![](diagrams/overview.drawio.svg)

+## Overview

+STRIDER provides a reproducible basis for all your simulation needs.
+There are 3 key components.

+Firstly, it provides a `SimulationObject` class with slots for each object describing each stage of the simulation workflow.
+This keeps everything in one R object that can be

+Secondly, STRIDER provides a series of functions to build up your simulation object.
+This includes both straightforward functions for common simulation approaches and the ability to bring your own data/functions.

+Thirdly, STRIDER will provide (in due course) example workflows that can be adapted and extended your to kick start your simulation work.

 ## Installation